Early Entrance to Kindergarten

 The Montessori approach to teaching and learning was created by Dr. Maria Montessori.
 This approach to learning is based on self-directed activity, hands-on learning, and collaborative play.
 In Montessori classrooms students make their own creative choices regarding their learning while a Montessori trained teacher offers appropriate activities to guide the learning process.
 In mixed-age classrooms children learn how to work together and master life skills.
 In a PreK Montessori classroom, children learn at their own pace by moving freely around the room and choosing from a wide range of hands-on, age-appropriate activities that are designed to teach specific skills organized by the classroom teacher.
 For more information on the Montessori way of teaching and learning, visit the American Montessori Society.

 Guilford County Schools offers three Montessori PreK programs: Erwin Montessori, Triangle Lake Montessori, and Washington Montessori Elementary.
 This programs are free to attend.
 During the annual magnet application window, parents of PreK-aged students can apply to the zoned Montessori program for their home addressed.
 Application to these programs does not require any of the testing mentioned in the Early Entry to Kindergarten process.
-To learn more about these three schools and the magnet application process, visit the district’s Magnet and Choice School page.
+To learn more about these three schools and the magnet application process, visit the district’s Choice Schools & Programs page.

 Guilford County Schools Traditional Pre-Kindergarten (PreK) Programs: